granantuin/airport_ml/README.md

 #### Meteorological Variable Models

 The models for individual meteorological variables are trained using Jupyter notebooks located in the respective airport directories (e.g., `LEST/notebooks/`).
 Each notebook is specific to an airport and contains the steps for training and evaluating machine learning models.
-The files follow the naming convention `meteorological_variable_code_ICAO_code`.
+The files follow the naming convention `variable_code_<ICAO_code>_d<x>`.
 Occasionally, filenames include a forecast range, such as `d0`, `d1`, etc., indicating the scope of the algorithm trained (e.g., `d0` for forecasts from H00 to H24, `d1` for forecasts from H24 to H48).

 **Variable Code List:**